raffaem/pdfsak/README.md

 ### Where can I find the examples?

-All the examples listed here and much more can be found in the `examples` directory.
+All the examples listed here and much more can be found in the `examples/scripts` directory.

 Take a look at this directory to learn how to achieve all of this and more!